pavannayakanti/amazon-elastic-kubernetes-service-course/docs/deploy.md

     ```bash
     wget https://releases.hashicorp.com/terraform/1.12.2/terraform_1.12.2_linux_amd64.zip
     ```
 1. Run the following command.
 It will check the lab/cloud environment for a few things that need to be correct for the cluster to deploy properly.
-If it tells you to restart the lab, then please do so.
-If it still tells you to restart the lab after 2 or 3 attempts, then please report in the forums.

     * **Otherwise** for everything else (CloudShell, any Linux or Mac), instead run this: